DenysVuika/affected/README.md

 A tool to find affected files or projects in a git repository and run commands on them.

+## Features

+- determine affected files or projects for a git repository
+- view affected files or projects
+- run commands on affected files or projects
+- redirects variables from `.env` files to the commands

 ## Installation

 ### From Crates.io